bingo123122121/bingo123122121.github.io/_pages/cv.md

 {% include base_path %}

-:school:Education
+🏫Education
 ======
-:round_pushpin:School of Computer Science and Technology, Beijing Institute of Technology, Undergraduate, 2019.9-2023.6
+📍School of Computer Science and Technology, Beijing Institute of Technology, Undergraduate, 2019.9-2023.6

-:round_pushpin:Institute of Computing Technology, Chinese Academy of Sciences, Ph.D.
+📍Institute of Computing Technology, Chinese Academy of Sciences, Ph.D.
 Student, 2023.9-present

-:fire:News
+🔥News
 ======
 [2025.11:rocket:] Excited to attend EMNLP 2025 in Suzhou!
 I’ll be presenting our paper *AlignX: Advancing Multilingual Large Language Models with Multilingual Representation Alignment* at the poster session on Friday, November 7, 10:30–12:00.